 At Ohio Wesleyan, Shaeffer earned her Bachelor of Arts in theatre education and a teaching license in drama/theatre, grades Pre-K through 12.
-She previously completed an education apprenticeship with Cleveland Play House and has worked as an actor and teaching artist.
+She previously completed an education internship with Cleveland Play House and has worked as an actor and teaching artist.

 Read the full Broadway.com announcement, “Gulfshore Playhouse Welcomes New Director of Education.”

 Joe Wanjui, one of former Kenyan President Mwai Kibaki’s confidantes, releases his third book, “The Native Son: Experiences of a Kenyan Entrepreneur.”